mirisuzanne/mia.wtf/src/posts/redesign2022/layers.md

 <!-- intro -->

 TL;DR _I don't know yet._

+_NOTE: This post refers
+to an exposed layer-toggling feature that no longer exists on my site.
+But the thought process is still relevant to writing CSS with cascade layers._

 Some day I hope to write a longer post about my overall approach to CSS.